 What are Patents?

-A patent is a government granted document conferring the inventor with the complete exclusivity of his invention for a specific period.
-It legally prevents any other party not being the inventor from making, using, selling an invention in the United States or even importing the same into the country.
+A patent is an exclusive right granted for the invention of a product, process, or design.
+It legally prevents any other party from making, using, or selling an invention, or even importing the same into the country.